WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 ## Support for Filtering data

 Filtering of data is supported using the `filter` and `extFilter` arguments.
-Filtering  is supported in both the operations, fetching raw data or performing aggregations, the syntax for defining the filter criteria remains the same.
+Filtering is supported in both operations, fetching raw data or performing aggregations; the syntax for defining the filter criteria remains the same.

-The distinction between `filter` and `extFilter` is type of fields they allow filtering on.
-In a *taskDetails* query, `filter` is used for filtering data based on fields available in a CSR record and `extFilter` is used for filtering data based on fields available in a CAR record, Similarly in an *agentSession* query, `filter` is used for filtering based on  ASR fields and `extFilter` is used for filtering based on AAR fields.
-In a *taskLegDetails* query `extfilter`  is **not** supported and  `filter` can be used to filter data based on CLR fields.
+The distinction between `filter` and `extFilter` is the type of fields they allow filtering on.
+In a *taskDetails* query, `filter` is used for filtering data based on fields available in a CSR record, and `extFilter` is used for filtering data based on fields available in a CAR record.
+Similarly, in an *agentSession* query, `filter` is used for filtering based on ASR fields and `extFilter` is used for filtering based on AAR fields.
+In a *taskLegDetails* query, `extfilter` is **not** supported and `filter` can be used to filter data based on CLR fields.

-The general formula/syntax for filtering is
+The general formula or syntax for filtering is

 ```graphql
 filter : {